 Extinction Rebellion activists have hailed their protests in London as a “huge achievement” after records suggested they triggered a five-fold growth in online searches for climate exchange.

-The demonstrations, which commenced on 15 April, noticed activists close down foremost roads and bridges within the capital for over a week, resulting in greater than 1,000 arrests.
+The demonstrations, which commenced on 15 April, saw activists close down the main roads and bridges within the capital for over a week, resulting in more than 1,000 arrests.

 Ten days later, members of the organization glued themselves to the London Stock Exchange and the Treasury in the capital’s economic heartland because the protests were brought to a close.

-The protest provoked howls of outrage from climate exchange deniers and politicians, which include Boris Johnson, who described the protesters as hypocritical, “smug, nerve-racking and disruptive.”
-Home secretary Sajid Javid said police should “take a firm stance and use the full pressure of the law” towards them.
+The protest provoked howls of outrage from climate exchange deniers and politicians, including Boris Johnson, who described the protesters as hypocritical, “smug, nerve-racking and disruptive.”
+Home Secretary Sajid Javid said police should “take a firm stance and use the full pressure of the law” towards them.

 However, statistics accrued from Google Trends indicate the group succeeded in raising public focus about what they call “an unparalleled worldwide emergency.”